-Disabled seating is available at all commencement ceremonies.
+Accessible seating is available at all commencement ceremonies.
 Guests with special seating arrangements should arrive at least 45 minutes prior to ceremonies.
-Disabled seating will be identified at each location as appropriate.
+Accessible seating will be identified at each location as appropriate.

 During the rehearsal, the appropriate way to receive your diploma will be demonstrated.
 Students are requested to be respectful of the solemnity of the ceremony and refrain from outbursts.
 Students will not be allowed to take another person, such as a child, or animals across the stage unless it is a certified service animal with prior approval from the Office of Accessibility Services, 505-454-3252.

 Guests should log in at least 15 minutes early to ensure connectivity for the event.
 Guests will be allowed to participate live via the social media integration aspects of the ceremony.
 All social media posts will be monitored prior to being streamed.
 Students and guests shall refrain from posting vulgar or demeaning comments as they will not be published during the event.

 Guests should arrive at least one hour early.
 Please allow additional time for security screening.
 Safety procedures will be in place for upcoming commencement ceremonies, which will include bag searches and visual checks upon entering the ceremony.
 Graduates and guests can help with this process by bringing only essential items.
 Those with prohibited items will be turned away.

 For safety reasons, guests are to remain seated for the duration of the ceremony.
 All aisles, passageways, and handicapped seating locations are to be kept open at all times.
 Guests are not allowed to stand at the railing at any location during any time prior to or during commencement.